 With its huge sail soaring more than 100 feet in the air and welcoming staff of destination experts, The Visitor Center at Sailwinds Park is the perfect place to take in the stunning river view and plan your Eastern Shore escape.
 The center is home to great exhibits on the area’s amazing history and, parents take note, the center’s huge waterfront, nautical themed playground is the perfect stop for cooped-up kids.

 Cambridge is fast getting a foodie reputation as the place on the bay where tradition meets tomorrow.
 Surrounded by the bounty of the bay and some of the richest farm lands on the continent, local chefs are spoiled for choice when it comes to world-class ingredients.
 Jimmie and Sook’s is known for “Grandma’s recipes where fresh-caught seafood is the star".
 RAR Brewing Maryland’s home to the anglo “real ale” take on the micro-brew scene; and the annual Seafood Feast-I-Val dockside crabfeast in August proves the perfect pairing for crabs is a picture-perfect bayside sunset.

-The longest running powerboat race in America, the Cambridge Classic on May 18-19, 2019, is celebrating its 109th year.
+The longest running powerboat race in America, the Cambridge Classic is in May, is celebrating its 109th year.
 Thrill as fire breathing boats hit more than 170 mph as they thunder roar across the Choptank River.
-And mark your calendar for Thunder on the Choptank July 27-28, 2019, the premiere annual event of the Kent Narrow Racing Association pits steely eyed daredevils head to head in some of the hottest racing anywhere.
+And mark your calendar for Thunder on the Choptank in July, the premiere annual event of the Kent Narrow Racing Association pits steely eyed daredevils head to head in some of the hottest racing anywhere.

 Dorchester County Center for the Arts is home for artists working in all media.
 Its purpose is to enrich Maryland’s Eastern Shore through engaging programming in the visual, literary, musical and performing arts.